Teachers and stakeholders in education often face the important challenge of integrating theory and practice in school curricula.

 - Identification of needs and goals for each participant and relevant populations.

 Intro to the dual system of vocational education

-- description of the fundamentals of the dual system of vocational education and training in Germany and looking at some practical experiences.
+- Description of the fundamentals of the dual system of vocational education and training in Germany;

 - Presentations of the participants’ schools.

 - Practical training in education, looking at peculiar training programs.

 Day 3 – Positives of the dual system